maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 }
 ```

-These APIs make it really easy to get things right and absolutely should be used.
-Sometimes though,
+These APIs make it really easy to get things right and are the first thing someone might reach for
-as with our software project Maelstrom, you maybe find yourself needing to do things that just
+(rightly so!).
+Sometimes though you maybe find yourself needing to do things that just aren't
-aren't supported by these simple APIs.
-For example maybe you want to use a `pidfd`, or do something
+supported by these simple APIs (we found ourselves in this position working on Maelstrom).
+For
-with namespaces.
-Then you might need to dig deeper and discover what the underlying APIs are capable
+example maybe you want to use a `pidfd`, or do something with namespaces.
+Then you might need to dig
-of.
+deeper and discover what the underlying APIs are capable of.

 Of course, once you dig deeper, you might quickly find yourself confused.
 On Linux there are several
 APIs that all spawn a child process.
 We have `fork`, `vfork`, `posix_spawn` and `clone`.
 So which